 Which Curry Paste To use

-For a rich, well rounded curry flavour, I chose to use 2 different curry pastes in this recipe.
+For a rich, well rounded curry flavor, I chose to use 2 different curry pastes in this recipe.
 I used:

 - Pataks Korma Paste